manepullavamsi/All-reference-links/Daily_Learning.md

 The `@Version` annotation is a powerful tool that can help to prevent data loss and corruption.
 It is an important part of Spring Boot's concurrency control mechanism.
 ```

-This Markdown format will render the code blocks and content as intended in a README file on GitHub.